appernetic/appernetic-hugo-project/content/post/performance-optimization.md

 ![Speed Index Reference Results][4]
 We have now also separated the routes for the front page and the Angular app.
 The Angular app is now between the median to 10th percentile compared to the reference speed index, which is as good as it can get.
 Our front page which we want to be as quick as possible is now below the 10th percentile 6 of 8 times.

-Angular app (Appernetic Static Site Generator) performance test from:
+Angular app (Appernetic Static website Generator service) performance test from:

  - Dulles, VA Thinkpad T430: http://www.webpagetest.org/result/160308_C8_15P4/1/details/  First View, Speed Index: **1422**